Experiencing Japan one dish at a time

 Bread shops and unagi in Kyoto

 At our next stop in Kyoto, we stayed in the heart of all the action of the city.
-Immediately outside of our hotel were countless restaurants, my favorite of which was the Katsu restaurant which served the famous dish of breaded and deep-fried pork.
+Immediately outside of our hotel were countless restaurants, my favourite of which was the Katsu restaurant which served the famous dish of breaded and deep-fried pork.

 I also loved the bread shop nearby where I would buy sweets like melon pan and chocolate croissants.
 We were fortunate enough to have one of Audley Travel's top guides take us around Old Kyoto, and with his knowledge about seemingly everything in the city, we were able to find the best unagi restaurant in town.
 Needless to say I loved it.

 Later the same day, we had a private tour guide show us around the famous Nishiki market.
-She also took us to a cooking class where we learned to make some of my favorite dishes I had sampled on the trip, and it was absolutely delicious.
+She also took us to a cooking class where we learned to make some of my favourite dishes I had sampled on the trip, and it was absolutely delicious.
 I even got to try some sake!

 Remote dining in Kagoshima and Yakushima